xoghlda/activemq-artemis/docs/user-manual/en/logging.md

 </dependency>
 ```

-The Log4J2 configuration can then be supplied via file on the classpath
+The Log4J2 configuration can then be supplied via file called `log4j2.properties`
-called `log4j2.properties` which will be picked up automatically.
+on the classpath which will then be picked up automatically.

 Alternatively, use of a specific configuration file can be configured via system
 property `log4j2.configurationFile`, e.g.: